 - 2.29 The statement confirmed the Council Tax referendum principles for 2024/25 and a continuation of the existing New Homes Bonus scheme for a further year.
 The statement made no reference to the Extended Producer Responsibility for packaging (EPR) scheme which was due to be introduced from April 2024 but has been deferred for a year. - 2.30 Whilst the policy statement was helpful and provided an indication of the financial settlement for 2024/25, it did not provide indicative allocations at local authority level. - 2.31 The provisional settlement for 2024/25 was announced on 18 December 2023.
 With a general election due no later than January 2025 and the impact from inflation and the wider external economic environment it should be seen as a 'roll-over' settlement from 2023/24.
 It is worth stressing that the settlement only covers the forthcoming financial year with no indication of future funding levels.
-Significant changes to local government finance have been delayed until at least 2025/26 and it is widely expected that the outcome from the General Election will push the implementation date out further. - 2.32 The Government's 4-week consultation on the settlement closed on 15 January 2024 with the Council's response included in Annex I. The final settlement was announced on 24 January 2024.
-This report has been prepared based on figures contained within the provisional local government finance settlement and are not expected to change. - 2.33 The provisional settlement largely confirmed the funding expectations for local government outlined in the Spending Review 2021 and confirmed in the 2023 Autumn Statement. - It is a one-year settlement for 2024/25. - Confirmation of the Council Tax referendum principle of 3% or £5 (whichever is higher) for shire districts and boroughs. - New Homes Bonus scheme continues for a further year.
-There is no indication about the future of NHB in 2025/26 and beyond. - Rural Services Delivery Grant maintained at £95m. - Significant Social Care Funding a further increase of £1.0bn over and above the additional funding provided in 2023/24. - Protection of Core Spending Power (CSP) through the continuation of the Funding Guarantee to ensure all Councils receive a 3% cash increase in resources.
+Significant changes to local government finance have been delayed until at least 2025/26 and it is widely expected that the outcome from the General Election will push the implementation date out further. - 2.32 The Government's 4-week consultation on the settlement closed on 15 January 2024 with the Council's response included in Annex I. The final settlement was announced on 24 January 2024 and debated in Parliament on 07 February 2024. - 2.33 The provisional and subsequent final settlement confirmed the funding expectations for local government outlined in the Spending Review 2021 and confirmed in the 2023 Autumn Statement. - It is a one-year settlement for 2024/25. - Confirmation of the Council Tax referendum principle of 3% or £5 (whichever is higher) for shire districts and boroughs. - New Homes Bonus scheme continues for a further year.
+There is no indication about the future of NHB in 2025/26 and beyond. - Rural Services Delivery Grant maintained at £95m. - Significant Social Care Funding a further increase of $\pounds 1.0bn$ over and above the additional funding provided in 2023/24. - Protection of Core Spending Power (CSP) through the continuation of the Funding Guarantee to ensure all Councils receive a 3% cash increase in resources.
 With the exception of Fire Authorities, the percentage increase in CSP for Shire Districts was the lowest of all local authority classes at an average of 4.93%. - Continuation of the approach to eliminating negative RSG and an uprating of the Settlement Funding Assessment (SFA)

-- Revenue Support Grant (RSG) and the Baseline Funding Level (BFL) have been uplifted by 6.62%. - Services Grant has reduced from £403m to £77m. - Flexibilities over the use of capital receipts will be extended to March 2030, subject to consultation with the sector.
+- Revenue Support Grant (RSG) and the Baseline Funding Level (BFL) have been uplifted by 6.62%. - Services Grant has reduced from £403m to £77m. - Flexibilities over the use of capital receipts will be extended to March 2030, subject to consultation with the sector. - The final settlement allocated a further £600m across local government £500m in respect of Social Care Funding, £15m increase in Rural Services Delivery Grant, an extra £10m for Services Grant, an increase in the Funding Guarantee from 3% to 4%. - Local authorities will also be required to publish 'productivity plans' by summer 2024.
+The Government will convene an expert panel to review the plans and advise the Government on best practice.

-Table I - Core Spending Power
+Table I - Core Spending Power (Final Settlement)